Successful Parent-Teacher Relationships

 An outsider to the education world may be wondering why you are spending so much time worrying about having a parent-teacher relationship.
 After all, it’s the kids that you spend all day with.
 However, research shows that having a positive parent-teacher relationship improves a child’s academic abilities.
 Children are also better off socially and emotionally.
 When kids are aware that their parents are actual partners with their teachers and everyone is on the same team, they do much better at home and school.
 Their attitude and behavior improve, which helps their grades to improve.
 It’s a win for everyone involved.
 The importance of parent-teacher relationships is tremendous.

-How to Establish a Healthy Parent-Teacher Relationship
+A Healthy Parent-Teacher Relationship

 Communication is key.
 Setting the tone for communication from the very beginning is important.
 Try sending out an email or note letting your parents know your preferred method of communication.
 Maybe you would like them to email you rather than call?
 If so, let them know that you answer emails between the hours of 7 and 3:30.
 If you are sending notes home to parents, let them know where the notes will be located.
 For example, notes might always be on the right-hand side of the child’s take-home folder.
 Be sure your parents know that you will call them with any serious issues or concerns.
 If you nurture a healthy parent-teacher relationship from the beginning, the year will run much smoother.

-Back to School Communication for Parents & Students
+Back to School Communication

 Consider starting the year off by sending home a back-to-school brochure that you could repurpose year after year.
 I like to create a welcoming brochure for students and parents.
 These editable back-to-school brochures make sharing classroom information with students and parents easy!
 Both brochures are perfect for Open House, Meet the Teacher Night, Parent Night, or the first day of school.
 A mailable version is also included.